TheProjectsGuy/TheProjectsGuy.github.io/_pages/about.md

 I like to develop software (and document it well enough) - you can check out my [GitHub](https://github.com/TheProjectsGuy).
 I have an extreme fascination with computers (I've personally built four systems), and I never miss an opportunity to learn more about them.
 My interests and experience include various aspects of computer science.

-My hobbies include finance, reading, listening to music, and walking.
+My hobbies include finance, reading, listening to music, and watching Marvel movies.
 I am also interested in Indian history, cuisines, and culture.

 > If you have benefited from (or like) my work, or simply want to be generous, please consider to financially assist me through UPI (India) `theprojectsguy@ybl`, [buy me a coffee](https://liberapay.com/avneesh_m/donate), [sponsor me on GitHub](https://github.com/sponsors/TheProjectsGuy), or [liberapay](https://liberapay.com/avneesh_m/donate).
 I'll be very grateful for your help.